p208p2002/Transformer-QG-on-SQuAD/README.md

 # SQuAD HLSQG
-This project is a method reproduction of HLSQG with Transfomers model
+This project is a method reproduction of HLSQG with Transfomer models

 Original HLSQG is based on BERT and proposed by [Ying-Hong Chan & Yao-Chung Fan.
 (2019).
 A Re-current BERT-based Model for Question Generation.](https://www.aclweb.org/anthology/D19-5821/)
 The inputs of the model refers to